 Regulators around the world continue to emphasise the importance of culture and personal accountability and enforce the adoption of adequate internal reporting and whistleblowing procedures to help to promote appropriate conduct and drive positive outcomes for customers, colleagues, clients and markets.
-The requirements and expectations of the CBI's Fitness and Probity Regime have reinforced additional accountabilities for individuals across the Issuer with an increased focus on governance and rigour.
+The requirements and expectations of the ECB and CBI's Fitness and Probity Regime have reinforced additional accountabilities for individuals across the Issuer with an increased focus on governance and rigour, with similar requirements also introduced in other jurisdictions globally.
+The introduction of the CBI's Individual Accountability Framework is expected to further increase individual accountability.
 Failure to meet these requirements and expectations may lead to regulatory sanctions, both for the individuals and the Issuer.

-Reputation risk
+8. Reputation risk

-Reputation risk is the risk that an action, transaction, investment, event, decision or business relationship will reduce trust in the Issuer's integrity and competence.
+Reputation risk is the risk that an action, transaction, investment, event, decision or business relationship will reduce trust in the Issuer's integrity and/or competence.